DanielEichman/CE2/README.md

 Y3 = EN and I0 and I1

 ####How can it be useful in the context of computer memory?
 Decoder can be used as an address decoder.
-Such that when a memory location is saved in binary (to save memory) it can be decoded so that the processor can selected which chanell to read from.
+Such that when a memory location is saved in binary (to save memory) it can be decoded so that the processor can select which channel to read from.

 ##Analysis and conclusion
 Through this exercise I completed the same task in two different manners.
 I created a code to represent the figure in part 6 using structural and behavioral programming with VHDL.
 Though it seemed to be that behavioral was much easterner and look less time, I can see how with a bigger program structural programming would be useful.
 Also I am happy to see that the outputs matched the truth table perfectly in both cases.